I conduct my Telehealth sessions, from my home office in Sonoma County, CA.

 Do you take insurance?

-I am in the process of getting off of most health insurance panels.
-If I am not currently on your insurance panel, I am considered an “Out-Of-Network” provider, which means that I do not accept insurance directly.
+I am no longer taking insurance, so I am considered an “Out-Of-Network” provider, which means that I do not accept insurance directly.
 If you are hoping to get reimbursed by your insurance, for sessions, I can provide you with a monthly receipt called a “Superbill.”
 You would submit this to your insurance, if you have “Out Of Network” benefits, which you would need to contact your insurance for this information.

 Why would I choose to pay private, instead of using my insurance benefits?